thinkong/EasyTrains/modportal/description.md

  - Create a Train Stop Consumer.
 Specify the resource it wants and enable it.
  - Create a Train Stop Supplier.
 Specify the resource it has and enable it.
  - Your trains should now automatically be dispatched from your depot to your supplier, then to your consumer, then back to the depot.
+ - In the case of emergency try using `/et_cleanup` in the console.

 ---